madMAx43v3r/mmx-node/README.md

 To send coins: `mmx wallet send -a <amount> -t <address>`

+To get the seed value from a wallet: `mmx wallet get seed`

-To use a non-default wallet specify `-j <index>` with above commands.
+To use a non-default wallet specify `-j <index>` with above commands (at the end).

 To check on the node: `mmx node info`